-To date, researchers working at BNL have received seven Nobel Prizes, National Medals of Science, Enrico Fermi Awards, Wolf Foundation Prizes, R&D 100 awards, as well as other recognitions for discoveries made wholly or partly at BNL.
-Some significant discoveries and developments made at the Laboratory include new forms of matter, subatomic particles, technologies that fuel leading experimental programs around the world, and life-saving medical imaging techniques for diagnosis and treatment of disease.
+To date, researchers working at BNL have received seven Nobel Prizes, multiple National Medals of Science, National Medal of Technology and Innovation, National Academy of Sciences, Enrico Fermi Awards, Wolf Foundation Prizes, nearly 40 R&D 100 Awards, as well as other recognitions for discoveries made wholly or partly at BNL.
+Some significant discoveries and developments made at the Laboratory include new forms of matter, subatomic particles, technologies that fuel leading experimental programs around the world, and lifesaving medical imaging techniques for diagnosis and treatment of disease.

-1.3 HISTORY
+1.3 HISTORY AND OVERVIEW OF MAJOR SCIENTIFIC FACILITIES